-The 50/50 principle is our guideline for a socially engaged work practice, balancing artistic endeavour with everyday life.
+The 50/50 Principle is our guideline for a socially engaged work practice, balancing artistic endeavor with everyday life.
 For example:

 In keeping with the town is the venue, we – artists and art workers – live/work in the town.
 Being part of local life helps create a better understanding of the culture, its strengths, its problems and how they can be solved.
 This way the artist has a role like any other worker in the town